 This is where an in case of emergency binder comes in.
 By pulling together all of our important information, we’re able to rest easy knowing that anything that my husband, our parents, or our kids might need to know is at their fingertips.
-From passwords to account information, it’s all in these two legacy binders.
+From passwords to account information, it’s all in these two ultimate binders.

 What is an Emergency Binder?

 Building an emergency documents binder ensures that if an accident or death were to happen, anything family members might need to know is right there.
-The last thing they should be doing is digging for important information in old file cabinets that haven’t been cleaned out in years when they’re worried and grieving.
+The last thing they should be doing is digging for important things in old file cabinets that haven’t been cleaned out in years when they’re worried and grieving.

 The best part is, emergency binders can be used for more than emergencies: